RaghavendraKumarPadharla/PRODIGY-INFO-TECH_01/TASKS/README 02.md

 ## Conclusion
 The analysis of the Titanic dataset reveals that survival was significantly influenced by gender, passenger class, and age:

-Females had a higher survival rate than males.
+-**Females** had a higher survival rate than males.
-First and Second Class passengers were more likely to survive than those in Third Class.
+-**First and Second Class passengers** were more likely to survive than those in Third Class.
-Younger passengers had better survival rates, reflecting the priority given to women and children.
+-**Younger passengers** had better survival rates, reflecting the priority given to women and children.